metareflection/class/syllabus.md

 In this graduate seminar, we will look at the art of reflection, reasoning and acting upon oneself.

-Topics include metacircular interpreters, reflective towers of interpreters, collapsing towers of interpreters, neurosymbolic interpreters, ...
+Topics include metacircular interpreters, reflective towers of interpreters, collapsing towers of interpreters, neurosymbolic interpreters, belief graphs, ...

 Students will work on assignments and a final project.
 Each student will also present a paper and lead the discussion for one session.